zowe/docs-site/.github/ISSUE_TEMPLATE/---doc-site-enhancement-request.md

 ---
-name: "\U0001F4A1 Doc Site Enhancement Request"
+name: "\U0001F4A1 Doc Enhancement Request"
-about: Suggest an idea for doc site enhancement
+about: Suggest an idea for doc enhancement

 ---